abiswas3/sportsMaths/ProblemStatement/main.md

 of the time. **Important: **Despite showing that the current system has very high variance, our results so far do not indicate the current system is dysfunctional.
-All we have shown that under certain circumstances, the current system might disadvantage athletes.
-We are yet to show that points system has actually hurt athlete rankings in practice or quantify how likely the sytem might screw someone over.
+All we have shown that under certain circumstances, the current system might disadvantage certain athletes by down weighting certain courses.
+We are yet to show that points system has actually hurt athlete rankings in practice or quantify how likely the system might screw someone over.
 We do this next.

 ### I beat the best athletes and was worse off for it